w2ak/Jekyll-Mono/_posts/2017-01-25-ssh-pipelines.md

 author: Clément Durand
 ---

-A few tips about combining pipelines and ssh.
+*A few tips about combining pipelines and ssh.*

+---

 ## Tared scp